Get Up To 35% OFF & Free Delivery

 To use, all you have to do is spray the affected area, leave it for a few minutes to work, and then gently dry it with a clean cloth - hey presto!

-Potty pads are a great way to not only potty train your dog, but they can also add a layer of defense between your floors and rogue puppy pee.
-Our Potty Buddy Reusable Pads are made from 3 layers of durable material that work to lock in odors and prevent leaking.
+Our Potty Buddy Reusable Pads are made from 3 layers of durable, water resistant material that work to lock in odors, block moisture, and prevent leaking.
 Easily washable, these pads can be used time and again, keeping your pup and your furniture clean and comfy.

 Keeping on top of pet mess around the home can feel like an overwhelming task, but once you have a tried and tested cleaning method that works for you, you need never fear puppy pee puddles ever again!